Psoralen Plus Ultraviolet Light Therapy (PUVA) for Atopic Dermatitis

 PUVA is usually only used for adults

-with severe and hard-to-treat cases of atopic dermatitis.
-It generally is not
+who have severe and hard-to-treat cases of atopic dermatitis.
+It typically is not

 recommended for children.